 During Enoch’s major depression experience, serendipity had it that she discovered Gund Snuffles bears, and bought the white 14 inch version and named him “Floppie”.
-Floppie stayed with her throughout and was my comfort pillow at times, other times I would hit him and let out my anger and sadness on him.
-But he always smiled his adorable grin and looked up at me with all the warmth in his face.
+Floppie stayed with her throughout and was her comfort pillow at times.
+Other times, she would hit him and let out her anger and sadness on him.
+But he always smiled his adorable grin and looked up at her with all the warmth in his face.
 In the course of recovery, she started collecting Snuffles.
 She gave each one a name.
 She gave them personalities.
 She made up stories for them.

 Thus, the term is coined: Bearapy.
 You can find a list of the Bears in the Bearachive.
 Each bear has an ID card listing their personalities and their cuddle ratings, determined by how huggable they are.

 With a bear hug,